 Context

-The impact of the NICU environment and toxic stress on the fragile developing brain of the premature infant can have important neurobehavioral long-term issues if they are not addressed.
+The impact of the NICU environment and toxic stress on the fragile developing brain of premature infants can have important neurobehavioral long-term consequences if they are not addressed.
 Development of care is an individualized and family-centered care philosophy that promotes the optimal neurological development of premature infants at the NICU.
-This neuroprotective care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).
+This neuroprotective trauma-informed care is supported by national (Leading practice from Accreditation Canada) and international recommendations (Institutional implementation of developmental neuroprotective care in the NICU from the CANN, CAPWH, NANN & COINN).
 However, implementation strategies necessary for the success of developmental care implementation in NICUs are little known and seldom used, although their success has been well demonstrated in the literature.

 Description & Objectives

-This training aims to enhance your theoretical knowledge on strategies for developmental care implementation according to the guidelines for the implementation of developmental neuroprotective care in the NICU – Joint position statement from the CANN, NANN, COINN & CAPWHN (Milette et al, 2017).
+This training aims to enhance your theoretical knowledge on strategies for developmental neuroprotective trauma-informed care (DNTIC) implementation according to the guidelines for the implementation of developmental neuroprotective care in the NICU – Joint position statement from the CANN, NANN, COINN & CAPWHN (Milette et al, 2017).
 Specific implementation strategies for your unit will be suggested and help for implementation offered.

 Specific learning objectives